benmvp/slides/2020/tsconf/react.md

 NOTES:
 - And the great part is we can pass around the state set function around
   * And as long as the types match it Just Work™
+  * Guaranteed that the child component will pass the right type too

 /////
 <!-- .slide: data-background="url(../../img/ts-react/anchor-hooks-chuttersnap-f2LYxnmnKxI-unsplash.jpg) no-repeat center" data-background-size="cover" -->